utzerath/Graphics/README.md

    sudo apt install libglew-dev

-### Do not delete any supporting files as they are essential for running the program.
+### Do not delete any supporting files as they are essential textures for the program.

 ### Compile
 Compile the program using the following command: